ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessageAppSlate/ConversationEntry.md

 convo_slate: Reference to the ConversationAppSlate, once it gets instanced.

 do_next_convo: A dictionary representing the multiple conditions required to 'do the next' (display on screen and parse the next piece of) conversation.
 A smarter man could make this a bitmask, but I have it as a dict of enums for right now.
 Who knows, maybe it will be a bitmask one day.

+game_story_beat_requirements: A dictionary that holds the GameStoryBeat and frequency of that story beat that needs to be recieved before the currently held convo_slate can be displayed.

 convo_slate_is_active: Is the ConversationAppSlate currently instanced or not.
 This controls certain notifications which don't occur if the Conversation is already being displayed.